varabyte/kobweb/CONTRIBUTING.md

 ### Kobweb Playground

-When developing on Kobweb, instead of opening the `kobweb` proejct directly, you may prefer opening the `kobweb/playground` project instead.
+When developing on Kobweb, instead of opening the `kobweb` project directly, you may prefer opening the `kobweb/playground` project instead.

 This module is a simple Kobweb project which is connected to the base project so that you can make changes to the base